top of page

 The board should be contacted via Trinity Estates as the nominated agent.

 Yes, all nominee directors are dwelling holders on the WaterColour estate.
-Each director is a resident, either owning a house or flat within the estate, ensuring that those in positions of responsibility have a vested interest in the community.
+Each director owns either a house or flat within the estate, ensuring that those in positions of responsibility have a vested interest in the community.
 This structure allows the board to make decisions that are directly aligned with the best interests of the residents, fostering a sense of ownership and commitment to the estate’s wellbeing.

 No, there are no special members on the board who are not property owners.
 All members are residents of the Watercolour estate, with ownership of either a house or a flat.
 This structure ensures that every board member has a direct stake in the community and its well-being, and as a result, there are no non-property owners serving in any capacity on the board.